Tucker Carlson is obsessed with Perth

 Next up was Australian GP Melissa McCann, who also alleged Covid corruption and cover-ups.
 Then, filmmaker Dinesh D'Souza, who Donald Trump once presidentially pardoned for a political finance fraud conviction, made brief remarks before screening an excerpt from his documentary 2000 Mules.
 It detailed the "ballot-trafficking" operations that supposedly stole the win for Biden in 2020.
 The film was pulled from distribution in May following a successful defamation suit by a man it accused of voter fraud.

 The venue had filled by the time Clive Palmer was given a fawning introduction.
 Despite media reports of the tour's low ticket sales, there was barely an empty seat in the 2500-capacity Riverside Theatre.
 Pictures of Palmer with leaders including John Howard, Prince Philip, and Bill Clinton (the last of whom attracted boos) flashed up on the big screen.
+But Palmer was a no-show.
 At the last possible moment, the event’s MC said Clive had come down with laryngitis and wouldn't be joining us.
 Instead, we were shown a video of his speech from a previous tour stop.

 A man seated a few rows in front of me was outraged.
 He yelled at the screen, "Where's Clive?
 Where the fuck's Clive?"
 (At the evening's end, as the crowd cleared, the same man remained fast asleep in his chair, six or seven beer bottles at his feet.)